resthub/resthub.org/backbone-stack.rst

 Change locale
 -------------

-Changing locale require a page reloading, so it is usually implmented with a Backbone.js router configuration like the following one :
+Changing locale require a page reloading, so it is usually implemented with a Backbone.js router configuration like the following one :

 .. code-block:: javascript